 Best Time to Visit Lucerne

-The best time to visit Lucerne really depends on your plans and preferences.
+The best time to visit Lucerne depends on your plans and preferences.
 I would recommend late May, June, July, August, and early September.
 This time of year, the bathing season is in full swing, so you might have an option to dip into the lake.

 There’s a caveat: it’s going to be crowded, and it might rain.
 You might get more comfortable avoiding the main summer school holiday of July if you go in early June or late August.